Booker T. Washington: Politics and the Atlanta Compromise

-Well-educated blacks in the North lived in a different society and advocated a different approach, in part due to their perception of wider opportunities.
-Du Bois wanted blacks to have the same "classical" liberal arts education as upper-class whites did, along with voting rights and civic equality.
+Well-educated Black people in the North lived in a different society and advocated a different approach, in part due to their perception of wider opportunities.
+Du Bois wanted Black people to have the same "classical" liberal arts education as upper-class whites did, along with voting rights and civic equality.
 The latter two had been ostensibly granted since 1870 by constitutional amendments after the Civil War.
 He believed that an elite, which he called the talented tenth, would advance to lead the race to a wider variety of occupations.
-Du Bois and Washington were divided in part by differences in treatment of African Americans in the North versus the South; although both groups suffered discrimination, the mass of blacks in the South were far more constrained by legal segregation and disenfranchisement, which totally excluded most from the political process and system.
-Many in the North objected to being 'led', and authoritatively spoken for, by a Southern accommodationist strategy which they considered to have been "imposed on them [Southern blacks] primarily by Southern whites".
+Du Bois and Washington were divided in part by differences in treatment of African Americans in the North versus the South; although both groups suffered discrimination, the mass of Black people in the South were far more constrained by legal segregation and disenfranchisement, which totally excluded most from the political process and system.
+Many in the North objected to being 'led', and authoritatively spoken for, by a Southern accommodationist strategy which they considered to have been "imposed on them [Southern Black people] primarily by Southern whites".